owlrana/over-react/README.md

   - `npm test`: Runs all test cases.
   - `npm run test:watch`: Runs Jest in watch mode.
   - `npm run test:coverage`: Runs tests and generates a coverage report.

+### 6. **React Router for Routing**

+This project uses **React Router** for client-side routing to enable navigation between different views within the app.

+### 7. **React Query for APIs**

+This project uses **React Query** to handle server-side API requests, caching, background refetching, and synchronization with ease.
+React Query simplifies managing data fetched from APIs, including handling loading and error states, and caching API responses for optimized performance.